PolyArch/cs259/08-recruiting.md

 * Strong general coding skills (C, C++, Python, ...)
 * Hardware Simulators and Modeling
-* Hardware design and prototyping (Verilog, Synthesis, FPGA experience...)
 * Compiler Implementation (LLVM, clang, GCC...)
 * Application Development (databases, machine learning, computer vision...)
+* Hardware design and prototyping (Verilog, Synthesis, FPGA experience...)

 If you have some of the above skills and are passionate about architecture research, please feel free to reach out.

 If you are on campus, please feel free to stop by and say hello!
+(I recommend emailing me first, especially if you want me to be paged-in for a conversation. : )